An Oklahoma Highway Department truck heads west on 80-year-old original pink concrete of Route 66 outside Clinton OK.

 Trip plans below mention classic Route 66 motels when possible.
 The site listed above under "Motels (Classic)" has more information plus options in other cities.

-All motels have heat, air conditioning, and a private bathroom with sink, toilet and bathtub (or shower).
-Soap and towels are provided.
+All rooms have heat, air conditioning, and an adjoining private bathroom with sink, toilet and bathtub (or shower).
+Soap, towels and toilet paper are provided.

 Reservations are strongly recommended, especially for Shamrock TX and Tucumcari NM, plus non-smoking rooms anywhere.

 With an unfamiliar motel, inspect the actual room BEFORE paying.
-If they refuse, walk out.
+If they won't allow it, walk out.

 CRIME AND/OR EVIL